Category: Newsetters

 PROVIDER PHONE

-Medication refills, specific needs from your provider- please do this on the provider line.
-It is a message phone, and a text line 360-621-1104.
+Medication refills and specific needs from your provider- please do this on the provider line.
+It is a message phone and a text line 360-621-1104.

 You can also reach this line by hitting option 2 when calling the main front desk line.